-The steps your prospects go through to get from learning about your business to buying from you are known as the customer journey.
-It’s important that you know exactly what these steps are so that you can optimize each marketing outreach and interaction.
+Your prospects’ steps to learn about your business to buy from you are known as the customer journey.
+You must know exactly what these steps are so that you can optimize each marketing outreach and interaction.

 For example, Dapper Apps is a mobile app development company.
 They have mapped out their user journey in five phases: Research, Comparison, Workshop, Quote, and Sign-Off.

 If someone is getting to know your eCommerce business, you want to engage with them differently than if they’re close to purchasing.
 If you have a one-size-fits-all engagement strategy, your conversions will be far lower than if you tailor your interaction to the stage the customer is in.